mdis928/Portfolio/README.md

 If you click on the "About me" or scroll down, you will see a bio about my past work experience and my future goal.

-If you click on the "Portfolio" or scroll down, you will see the first homework assignment, Horiseon.
-This homework was to focusing on refactoring.
-If you click on the picture, it will take you to the github repository and you can take look at the code.
+If you click on the "Portfolio" or scroll down, you will see the first project.
+We were required to make different different server side API calls.
+My teammates and I created a Dinner Meal Planning API where you plan each meal and drink each day of the week.

-There are smaller placeholder images below the main link.
-In the future, these placeholder images will be replaced with other homeworks and miniprojects.
-If you do click on them, it will take you to my github.
+Below are two homework assignments.
+I have added the horiseon refactoring assignment where we need to clean up the html semantically.
+The other homework assignment was a day planner where a third party was used.

 If you click on "Contact' or scroll down, you will see links to my linkedin and my github.
 I didn't want to give out my phone number out.
 I prefer if recruiters contact me through LinkedIn.
 However, I will tweak this section as I continue onto the course.

-I may add a resume section but I may put my resume in my linkedin.
+I have added a resume link.
+Please click on the link in the top right of the portfolio page to visit my linkedin page.

 As for the presentation of the webpage, I made sure that I have a responsive layout.
 The text, headers, and sections wrap and flex when you make the window size smaller.

 The text also becomes small when a max-width of 950px is reached.

-When you hover onto the headers, nav links, they change color
+When you hover onto the headers, nav links, they change color.

 Also when the window size changes the profile picture and the Horiseon picture adjust.
-Media queries doing their job!

 I hope that this webpage is a good start to demostrate my skillset.
 Feel free to take a look at my code!